 Burgundy

-Because of the long history of monasteries and wine making in this area, Burgundy is the most terroir conscious region in France and immense attention is paid to which wines are produced where and in what kind of 400 types of soil that exist in this region.
+Because of the long history of monasteries making wine in this area, Burgundy is the most terroir-conscious region in France; immense attention is paid to which wines are produced where and in what kind of the 400 types of soil that exist in this region.
 Below are the main Burgundy Wine classifications:

 Whites

 Chardonnay is the most common white wine found in Burgundy.
-However, the Aligoté is a drier, more acidic white wine that is traditionally used in my favorite cocktail a kir (which mixes white wine and black currant liqueur called cassis).
-Chablis (a chardonnay) is the best known of Burgundy whites and it a dry white wine known for the purity of its aroma and taste and the cooler weather in the part of France produces the notoriously acidic Chablis.
+However, the Aligoté is a drier, more acidic white wine that is traditionally used in a kir (white wine mixed with a black currant liqueur called Cassis).
+Chablis (a Chardonnay) is the best known of Burgundy whites; it a dry white wine known for the purity of its aroma and taste and the cooler weather in the part of France produces its acidity.

 Reds

-Ninety percent of the wine productions in this region are varieties of red wines, of which Burgundy is best known for its Pinot Noirs.
-Pinot Noir grapes grow best in cooler temperatures, which is why the northern region of Burgundy (and my home state of Oregon) produces notoriously good Pinot Noirs.
-Pinot noir thrives in Burgundy, particularly on the Cote d’Or which has produced some of the world’s most celebrated wines for centuries.
+Ninety percent of the wine production in this region are varieties of red wines, and Burgundy is best known for its Pinot Noir.
+Pinot Noir grapes grow best in cooler temperatures, which is why the northern region of Burgundy (and also Oregon!) produces great Pinot.

 Beaujolais

-Made from the thin skinned and tannis light Gamay grape, Beaujolais wines are very light-bodied red wines with high acidity that are meant to be drunk young.
+Made from the thin-skinned and tannin-light Gamay grape, Beaujolais wines are light-bodied reds with high acidity that are meant to be drunk “young,” or as soon as possible after bottling.
 Every year, there are celebrations around France (and the world) during the third week in November to celebrate the release of the Beaujolais Nouveau.

 >>Read about the Beaujolais Nouveau Festival